xmtp/XIPs/XIPs/xip-message-content-types.md

 }
 ```

-The encoding process will then go through the following steps:
+The full encoding process will go through the following steps:

 1. Encode the content into its binary form
 2. Wrap it into the EncodedContent structure and encode it using protobuf (content encoding)
-3. Encrypt the EncodedContent into bytes and wrap those in the Ciphertext structure
+3. Encrypt the EncodedContent bytes and wrap those in the Ciphertext structure
-4. Wrap the Ciphertext in a Message structure and encode it using protobuf (message encoding)
+4. Wrap the Ciphertext in the Message structure and encode it using protobuf (message encoding)

 The decoding process is the reverse of that.